-Visit the British Museum for free and see the famous Rosetta Stone, discovered in Egypt in around 196 BC and key in the deciphering of hieroglyphs.
+Visit the British Museum for free and see the famous Rosetta Stone.
+Dating back to ancient Egypt, the stone was key in the deciphering of hieroglyphs.

-The Rosetta Stone was found near the Egyptian village of el-Rashid (or Rosetta) around 196 BC.
+The Rosetta Stone, which dates back to 196 BC, was found near the Egyptian village of el-Rashid (or Rosetta) in 1799 by Napoleon's army.
 Today the stone, part of a larger slab, lies in Room 4 at the British Museum.

 Peer closely and you'll see the inscription carved on its surface in three different scripts (hieroglyphic, demotic and Greek), which was vital in helping experts decipher Egyptian hieroglyphs – knowledge of which had been lost.